Nap0814/Fantasy-Football-Analysis_Website/README.md

 ## Data Cleaning

-To prepare the dataset for analysis, We first extracted symbolic annotations in player names—asterisks for Pro Bowl (`*`) and plus signs for All-Pro (`+`) selections—into two binary columns (`is_probowl` and `is_allpro`) and removed these symbols from the `Player` column to ensure clean, consistent identifiers.
-We then renamed ambiguous columns such as `Yds`, `Yds.1`, and `TD.1` to more descriptive names like `Pass_yd`, `Rush_yd`, and `Rush_TD` for clarity.
-Team abbreviations were standardized to reflect current franchises (e.g., `SDG` to `LAC`, `STL` to `LAR`) to maintain consistency across seasons.
-The dataset was sorted by player and year to support time-based analysis, and missing statistics were imputed with zeros, assuming no recorded play.
-Lastly, we created a `Next_PosRank` column using a group-wise shift to capture each player’s positional ranking in the following season, enabling predictive modeling of future performance based on past data.
+To prepare the dataset for analysis, we first addressed symbolic annotations in player names—specifically asterisks (`*`) indicating Pro Bowl selections and plus signs (`+`) indicating All-Pro honors.
+These symbols were part of the original data collection process from Pro Football Reference, where such accolades are embedded directly into player names.
+To reflect this, we extracted them into two binary columns (`is_probowl` and `is_allpro`) and cleaned the `Player` column to ensure consistent, identifier-friendly names for joins and tracking.

+Ambiguous columns like `Yds`, `Yds.1`, and `TD.1` stemmed from the original website’s formatting for multiple stat types (e.g., passing, rushing), so we renamed them to `Pass_yd`, `Rush_yd`, and `Rush_TD` for clarity and usability in downstream analysis.

+Team abbreviations were standardized (e.g., `SDG` to `LAC`, `STL` to `LAR`) to align with current franchise naming conventions, accounting for relocations that would otherwise fragment team-based aggregations.

+We sorted the dataset by player and year to match the temporal nature of the data and enable longitudinal performance tracking.

+Missing statistics were filled with zeros, assuming these reflected zero performance rather than true missing data, as the original site omits stats when no play occurred.

+Finally, we created a `Next_PosRank` column by applying a group-wise shift based on player and position—mirroring the year-to-year progression of the NFL season—to support predictive modeling of future fantasy performance.

 <table border="1" class="dataframe">
   <thead>